Notable Facilities and Programs

 South Hall, a residential facility with a variety of apartment-style living options for older students.

-The Wang Center for Global Education focuses PLU’s efforts to educate for a just, healthy, sustainable and peaceful world.
+Wang Center for Global and Community Engaged Education focuses PLU’s efforts to educate for a just, healthy, sustainable and peaceful world.